orm81zp/project-BabyYodaBot/README.md

 ```
 birthdays                 - used to display birthdays in coming days (7 by default): birthdays [days]

-add-address               - used to add an address: add-address <name> <address>
-show-address              - used to display an address: show-address <name>
 remove-address            - used to remove an address: remove-address <name>

 add-email                 - used to add an email: add-email <name> <email>